SarthakSKumar/Intro-to-Git-and-Github-workshop/README.md

 Introduction
 ----

-Thank you for your interest in Git!
+Thank you for your interest in this workshop!
-The information in this page is for people attending an _Introduction to Git and GitHub_ workshop with Research Platforms at University of Melbourne.

 Git is a system for managing snapshots of plain text projects.
 It is widely used in industry and academia for distributed collaboration amongst programmers.
 It is also useful to individuals who want to manage and back up plain text projects across multiple devices.